-JCR Green Finance Evaluation, which is granted and assigned by Japan Credit Rating Agency (hereinafter referred to as "JCR") is a comprehensive statement of JCR's current opinion on the extent to which proceeds financed through issuing green bonds or making green loans to be evaluated, respectively (hereinafter, green bonds and green loans are collectively referred to as "green finance" and issuance of green bonds and execution of green loans is collectively referred to as "execution of green finance") are allocated to green projects as defined by JCR and the extent of the initiatives to ensure management, operations and transparency on the use of proceeds of the green finance in question and the extent of the initiative to ensure management, operation and transparency on the use of proceeds.
+JCR Green Finance Evaluation, which is granted and assigned by Japan Credit Rating Agency (hereinafter referred to as "JCR") is a comprehensive statement of JCR's current opinion on the extent to which proceeds financed through issuing green bonds or making green loans to be evaluated, respectively (hereinafter, green bonds and green loans are collectively referred to as "green finance" and issuance of green bonds and execution of green loans is collectively referred to as "execution of green finance") are allocated to green projects as defined by JCR and the extent of the initiatives to ensure management, operations and transparency on the use of proceeds of the green finance concerned.
+JCR Green Finance Evaluation does not fully present the allocation of proceeds financed through the green finance in question and the extent of the initiative to ensure management, operation and transparency on the use of proceeds.